Mobile phone spam: Criminality and law enforcement

 SMS spam is illegal under common law in many jurisdictions as trespass to chattels.
 Jurisdictions with specific SMS spam regulation and fines include Australia, the EU, and the United States.
 In the US, violators face substantial costs.
 For example, in a 2008 settlement, the violator agreed to pay $150 to each spam recipient.
 In a 2010 class action settlement of Satterfield v.
 Simon & Schuster, a case that reached the US Ninth Circuit Court of Appeals, defendants agreed to pay $175 to each spam recipient.
 In subsequent cases, the payment per class member has increased to $200 in 2011 and $500 in 2013.
 In response to Satterfield, entities who make money sending mobile phone spam formed the Mobile Advocacy Coalition (MAC) to lobby the government to legalize that activity.
 In the US, the Federal Trade Commission (FTC) has expanded Phone Spam regulations to cover also Voice Spam—mostly in form of prerecorded telemarketing calls—commonly known as robocalls; victims can file a complaint with the FCC.
 In California, Section 17538.41 of the B&P Code bans text message advertisement.
 Consumers can sue on an individual or class basis per a private right of action against unfair business practices.
-In 2019, senators John Thune, Roger Wicker and Ed Markey introduced a new proposal titled the Telephone Robocall Abuse Criminal Enforcement and Deterrence Act (TRACED) to deter criminal robocall violations and improve enforcement which passed the Senate on May 22, 2019 and was signed into law by President Trump in December 2019.
+In 2019, senators John Thune, Roger Wicker and Ed Markey introduced the TRACED Act to deter criminal robocall violations and improve enforcement which passed the Senate on May 22, 2019 and was signed into law by President Trump in December 2019.